LAST UPDATED – 10/21/22 – Wanaka New Zealand Guide

 Before you purchase plane tickets or start booking your accommodations and excursions, it is important that you review the passport, VISA, customs, and immunizations requirements for New Zealand to make sure you are eligible to visit.
 You will not want to wait until the last minute to review this information as that will allow you very little time to sort out any issues should they arise.

 One thing that the Wanaka area has no shortage of is amazing things to see and do.
 It is located just a short distance from some of the most amazing hiking paths in New Zealand and just a stone’s throw from the Central Otago Wine Region and the adventure capital of Queenstown.
-As you start to plan your trip to Wanaka, I have included a list of the top things to see and do in the Wanaka area below for you to review.
+As you start to plan your trip to Wanaka, I have included a list of the top things to see and do in the area in my Wanaka New Zealand guide below for you to review.

 See the Infamous Wanaka Tree